 So if I am suffering from excess stress, is my body at a health risk?

 “Once our bodies adapt to consistently being in stress-response mode, the body will start to react automatically that way to any situation,” Dr. McNeil explains.
-“The long term exposure to these reactions can lead to health problems such as heart disease, immune disorders, speeding up the aging process, and more.
+“The long term exposure to these reactions can lead to health problems such as heart disease, immune disorders, speeding up the ageing process, and more.
 This is why it’s so important to use active awareness to monitor stress signals and to be able to implement some strategy to manage it.”

 What are some strategies for managing stress?